+Industry:

-Industry: Cost in terms of restricting innovation in manufacture of new and improved ice cream and edible ice products, especially in comparison to manufacturers in other countries where the technology is approved and has been commercialised.
-Cost to industry groups in the supply chain of ice cream and edible ice products where new technology is not available to limit shelf life losses due to melting of product.
-Consumers: Costs in terms of not having access to new and improved ice cream and edible ice products, with different sensory properties and take longer to melt.
+Cost in terms of restricting innovation in manufacture of new and improved ice cream and edible ice products, especially in comparison to manufacturers in other countries where the technology is approved and has been commercialised ice products, with different sensory properties that take longer to melt.

+Cost to industry groups in the supply chain of ice cream and edible ice products where new technology is not available to limit losses due to melting of product to produce unacceptable products.

+Consumers: Costs in terms of not having access to new and improved ice cream and edible